AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 On the next day after the Sprint Review our Scrum Team usually have the Sprint Retrospective.
 This is at most a one-hour meeting for one-week Sprints.
 On the Sprint Retrospective meeting we discuss the questions in the same way as described in the [Scrum Guide](https://www.scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf#zoom=100).

-Here you can find the [Notes about retrospective](https://docs.google.com/spreadsheets/d/17-9C6O2Z3nYUSz6iaBnfQODPEN3vocRj19LgzYjfdxg/edit#gid=0)
+See [Notes about retrospective](https://docs.google.com/spreadsheets/d/17-9C6O2Z3nYUSz6iaBnfQODPEN3vocRj19LgzYjfdxg/edit#gid=0) for more details on past retrospectives.

 ## **Scrum Artifacts**